 Many course materials begin as digital texts.
 Syllabus documents, assignment descriptions, and other resources often begin as a Word document.
 While the practice of making documents accessible for screen readers is vital for teachers and learners requesting accommodations when we draw on accessibility guidelines in setting up documents, we also improve “scannability” for readers who visually review a page looking for cues about main points, location of resources, and key deadlines in their preview reading of a document.

-Unfortunately not every version of Word runs the same way (did you know Word on a PC has a built in accessibility checker you can run?) so if you find that your Word document doesn’t have the same features as what is described here, feel free to contact the DRC for guidance [link to help page].
+Unfortunately not every version of Word runs the same way (did you know Word on a PC has a built in accessibility checker you can run?) so if you find that your Word document doesn’t have the same features as what is described here, feel free to contact the DRC for guidance.
 We also have a tutorial specific to Google Docs.

 1. Use “Styles” to format text